AlexisNo/pebo/README.md

 After emitting
   -Ingredients:                                           // this time, The string argument does not contain the modifications like for the EventEmitter example
   -["mozzarella","tomatoes","mushrooms","ham"]            // the ingredients were not necessarily added in the right order, but the pizza was prepared much more faster
-fireConcurrently: 202ms                                   // The pizzaiollo last ~200 ms to make it, it is the duration of the longest action
+fireConcurrently: 202ms                                   // The pizzaiollo last ~200 ms to make this regina, it is the duration of the longest action
 ```

 Which Promise implementation does Pebo use?